Skip to content

 FAQs

-Can I create my own roles?
+Can I create custom roles?

 Yes, you can create custom roles and assign specific rights based on your organization’s needs.
 However, we recommend using our predefined templates for common scenarios via import.